DieterReuter/git-autocommit/README.md

 -------

-Thanks to this great article I found yesterday about the functions of `watchman` and how it could help to easily automated even single tasks of a developers life.
+Thanks to this great article I found yesterday about the functions of `watchman` and how it could help to easily automate even single tasks of a developers life.
 [Watchman: Faster builds with large source trees](https://www.facebook.com/notes/facebook-engineering/watchman-faster-builds-with-large-source-trees/10151457195103920), by Wez Ferlong